subaklab/px4_user_guide/en/assembly/standard_connections_vtol_quad.md

-# VTOL Motor/Servo Connections
+# Pixhawk VTOL Connections

-This topic defines the standard motor/and servo output connections for various types of VTOL vehicle supported by PX4.
+This topic defines the standard Pixhawk motor/and servo output connections for various types of VTOL vehicle supported by PX4.

 > **Caution** It is assumed that your pusher/puller motor uses an ESC with an integrated BEC which means power will be supplied to the Pixhawk on